 We’ll assemble in Albuquerque early morning of Day 1 for the Santa Fe, Taos and Great Sand Dunes National Park Hiking Tour, and van shuttle north to the Taos area and hike the Devisadero Loop outside of town.
 This is a great introductory hike with views of the Taos valley.

-Day 3, we will van shuttle to the Rio Grande Gorge Recreation Area near Taos and descend into the gorge overlooking the confluence of the Rio Grande and Red Rivers.
-We’ll hike to that confluence and then along the Rio Grande before climbing from the gorge to return to our trailhead, and from there we will van shuttle to the Sand Dunes Lodge at the edge of Great Sand Dunes National Park.
+We start Day 3 with a chance to explore the Taos Pueblo.
+This is one of the oldest continuously inhabited communities in the United States, and a short tour here will get us a glimpse into the ancient puebloan life.
+Next we will van shuttle to the Rio Grande Gorge Recreation Area near Taos and descend into the gorge overlooking the confluence of the Rio Grande and Red Rivers.
+We’ll hike to that confluence and then along the Rio Grande before climbing from the gorge to return to our trailhead.
+From there we will van shuttle to the Sand Dunes Lodge at the edge of Great Sand Dunes National Park.

 Day 4 is a hike into the Sangre De Cristo Mountains above the dunes.
 We’re headed to the summit of Mosca Pass (9,751 feet), a moderate hike that showcases the many life zones embraced within the park.

 We’re up early on Day 5 and in the cool morning, we’re off for an early morning start to climb, slide, roll and revel on the dunes.
 For the goal oriented, climbing the 750-foot High Dune can be your destination.
 We’ll head to Ojo Caliente Spa in the afternoon.